Running Subcuticular Post Surgical Wound Care Instructions

 Leave pressure bandages on for 48 hours.
 After 48 hours remove the bandage and begin the following steps twice daily:

-For pain management please take Extra Strength Tylenol 1-2 every 4 to 6 hours as needed.
+- For pain management please take Extra Strength Tylenol 1-2 every 4 to 6 hours as needed.
 If pain medication was prescribed, please take as directed, if needed.
-Do not take any aspirin or ibuprofen products as this could lead
+Do not take any aspirin or ibuprofen products as this could lead to bleeding.

-To help minimize the risk of swelling, poor wound healing and potential infections, IT IS IMPORTANT THAT YOU REFRAIN FROM ACTIVITIES SUCH AS GOLFING, STOOPING, AND ANY FORM OF EXERCISING as directed by Dr. Hollabaugh
+- To help minimize the risk of swelling, poor wound healing and potential infections, IT IS IMPORTANT THAT YOU REFRAIN FROM ACTIVITIES SUCH AS GOLFING, STOOPING, AND ANY FORM OF EXERCISING as directed by Dr. Hollabaugh and his staff.

 NOTE: PLEASE DO NOT CHOOSE THE OPTION FOR A SPECIFIC NURSE FROM OUR PHONE PROMPTS.
 All calls should be directed to Dr. Hollabaugh after 4:00 on his cellular phone 972-814-6809.